meizabel/documentation/contribute/README.md

 1. Hover the paragraph you'd like to comment on, and  click `+` sing to open “New Discussion”.
 2. Click “Post”.
 That’s it!

-All comments reviewed and processed weekly by our tech writing team.
+All comments reviewed and processed weekly.

 #### Add Your Article

-Work with GitBook as with any other Git Repository.
+If you’d like to add a new text, work with GitBook as with any other Git Repository:
+ 1. Create your branch (you can do it even in GitBook online editor)
+ 2. Merge changes when done.

-**master** is a branch that goes to production.
+Note: **master** is a branch that goes to production.